zen-audio-player/zen-audio-player.github.io/bower_components/plyr/readme.md

 ### Bower

-If bower is your thang, you can grab Plyr using:
+If bower is your thing, you can grab Plyr using:
 ```
 bower install plyr
 ```